Hip dysplasia: Screening and diagnosis

 Sometimes during an exam a "click" or more precisely "clunk" in the hip may be detected (although not all clicks indicate hip dysplasia).
 When a hip click (also known as "clicky hips" in the UK) is detected, the child's hips are tracked with additional screenings to determine if developmental dysplasia of the hip is caused.
+However, new UK guidelines published in April 2021 have stated that isolated clicks are no longer considered clinically significant and therefore do not meet the screen positive criteria.

 Two maneuvers commonly employed for diagnosis in neonatal exams are the Ortolani maneuver and the Barlow maneuver.

 In order to do the Ortolani maneuver it is recommended that the examiner put the newborn baby in a position in which the opposite hip is held still while the thigh of the hip being tested is abducted and gently pulled anteriorly.
 If a "clunk" is heard (the sound of the femoral head moving over the acetabulum), the joint is normal, but absence of the "clunk" sound indicates that the acetabulum is not fully developed.
 The next method that can be used is called the Barlow maneuver.
 It is done by adducting the hip while pushing the thigh posteriorly.
 If the hip goes out of the socket it means it is dislocated, and the newborn has a congenital hip dislocation.
 The baby is laid on its back for examination by separation of its legs.
 If a clicking sound can be heard, it indicates that the baby may have a dislocated hip.
-It is highly recommended that these maneuvers be done when the baby is not fussing, because the baby may inhibit hip movement.
+It is highly recommended that these maneuvers be done when the baby is not fussing, because the baby may inhibit hip movement..
+Overall, the latest evidence suggests that clinical screening tests are not sufficiently reliable for diagnosing developmental dysplasia of the hip.

+There is some evidence suggesting that hip examinations in newborns are painful and pain relief in the form of oral glucose has been suggested but is not yet widely accepted.

 Most vexingly, many newborn hips show a certain ligamentous laxity, on the other hand severely malformed joints can appear stable.
 That is one reason why follow-up exams and developmental monitoring are important.
 Physical examination of newborns followed by appropriate use of hip ultrasound is widely accepted.

 The Harris hip score (developed by William H. Harris MD, an orthopedist from Massachusetts) is one way to evaluate hip function following surgery.
 Other scoring methods are based on patients' evaluation like e.g. the Oxford hip score, HOOS and WOMAC score.
 Children's Hospital Oakland Hip Evaluation Scale (CHOHES) is a modification of the Harris hip score that is currently being evaluated.

 Hip dysplasia can develop in older age.
-Adolescents and adults with hip dysplasia may present with a waddling gait, Trendelenburg´s sign, decreased hip abduction, hip pain and in some cases hip labral tears.
+Adolescents and adults with hip dysplasia may present with a waddling gait, Trendelenburg's sign, decreased hip abduction, hip pain and in some cases hip labral tears.
 X-rays are used to confirm a diagnosis of hip dysplasia.
 CT scans and MRI scans are occasionally used too.